WeslenPy/zowsup-lib/README.md

 # zowsup

-zowsup is a python whatsapp-protocol project based on [yowsup](https://github.com/tgalal/yowsup/).
+zowsup is a python WhatsApp-protocol project based on [yowsup](https://github.com/tgalal/yowsup/).

-Since the original yowsup project has not been maintained for a long time, we forked yowsup and some associated projects(axolotl, consonance) and intergrated into an All-In-One Project and keep updating with latest version of WhatsApp.
+Since the original yowsup project has not been maintained for a long time, we forked yowsup and some associated projects (axolotl, consonance) and integrated them into an All-In-One project, keeping it updated with the latest version of WhatsApp.

 ```
 - ZOWSUP VERSION : 0.6.5

 - UPDATE TIME : 2025-11-16

 - WHATSAPP VERSION :
-    2.25.29.75(Android)
+    2.25.29.75 (Android)
-    2.25.32.75(SMB Android)
+    2.25.32.75 (SMB Android)
-    2.25.32.77(iOS)
+    2.25.32.77 (iOS)
-    2.25.32.77(SMB iOS)
+    2.25.32.77 (SMB iOS)

 ```